aman1117/bookworms/README.md

 ## Todo
+- [ ] Create group button with tooltip

-[] Sidebar for favorites and online groups
+- [ ] Sidebar for favorites and online groups
-[] main cavas for showing all joined groups and showing recently created/trending [] Auth
+- [ ] Main canvas for showing all joined groups and showing recently created/trending
+- [ ] Auth
-[] Websockets
+- [ ] Websockets